2023 Citywide Election

 - Have the City of Hyattsville as your primary residence

 - Do not claim the right to vote elsewhere in the U.S.

 - Have not been found by a court to be unable to communicate the desire to vote

 Most Hyattsville Residents are eligible to register using the Maryland State Voter Registration Form.
-Forms must be submitted according to State guidelines found here.
-You may register by downloading the forms below and returning them to the Prince George's County Board of Elections or register online here.
+Forms must be submitted according to State guidelines.
+You may register by downloading the forms below and returning them to the Prince George's County Board of Elections or register online on the Maryland State Board Elections website.
 16 and 17 year-olds who will be eligible to vote in County, State and Federal elections at age 18 should use the Maryland State Voter Registration Form.
 Maryland allows 16 year-olds to pre-register to vote using this form.